lwh1/rvemu/README.md

-# RISC-V GDB Environment
+# RISC-V GDB Environment for CSC3060 Bomblab

 ## Docker

-In this tutorial, we will be using a prebuilt Docker image to ensure a consistent and reproducible environment.
+In this tutorial, we will use a prebuilt Docker image to ensure a consistent, reproducible environment for doing the bomblab.

-Before starting, make sure you have installed the Docker container engine and any other necessary packages.
+Before starting, make sure you have installed Docker and any other necessary packages.

 ## Environment Setup

-### Option 1.
-Pull Docker image from container repository

 The Docker image has been built for both x86_64 and ARM64, so the same instructions here will work for all systems (Apple/AMD/Intel).